 Golf is a taxing sport which requires a lot of practice, and a lot of patience.
+Not only that, improving at golf can get impossible after awhile.
+Kind of like life!
 The first time I played golf was in the 8th grade with my father.
 Although I was the 5th wheel, I got to tee it up every hole there was a backlog, and hack it up on the site of the fairway as the men played.

 I remember needing to go to the bathroom somewhere on the 6th fairway and running for 5 minutes back to the club house because I wasn’t allowed to pee in the woods.
 “Pros aren’t peeing in the woods Sam, neither should you.”

 With an iron stick, and a ball the size of a plum, golf is one of the hardest sports to learn and excel at.
-It took me literally a year of constant play to break 100, and almost 5 years to consistently break 90.
-More than 20 years later, I’ve hit a plateau and can hardly ever break 80, no matter how hard I try.
+It took me literally a year of constant play to break 100.
+And, almost 5 years to consistently break 90.
+More than 20 years later, I’ve hit a plateau.
+I can hardly ever break 80, no matter how hard I try.

 Here are the similarities between golf and life that you may enjoy.